Alcoholics Anonymous: The 12 Steps of AA & Success Rates

 • The results concluded that for some, AA attendance can be a source of recovery.

-A study conducted on males from the U.S. Department of Veterans Affairs showed abstinence rates of those recovering from alcohol abuse at one year and 18 months.
-Approximately, 20-25% of those who didn’t attend a 12-step program, such as AA, or another aftercare program were abstinent from alcohol and drugs after one year.
-On the other hand, the abstinence rate was nearly twice as high for those who attended AA or another similar 12-step program without any aftercare.
+A study conducted on males from the U.S. Department of Veterans Affairs showed abstinence rates of those recovering from alcohol use disorder at 1 year and 18 months.
+Approximately, 20-25% of those who didn’t attend a 12-Step program, such as AA, or another aftercare program were abstinent from alcohol and drugs after one year.
+On the other hand, the abstinence rate was nearly twice as high for those who attended AA or another similar 12-Step program without any aftercare.
 The results were evident that the more meetings people attended and the longer they were in the program, the greater the chances of alcohol and drug abstinence.11

 Is Alcoholics Anonymous Effective?